Patty Jenkins: Early life

-Beginning in junior high school, Jenkins took interest in photography, painting, and screen-printing.
+Beginning in junior high school, Jenkins took interest in photography, painting and screen-printing.
 At age 20, while interning at a commercial production company, she heeded a suggestion that she could receive film training if she worked on set for free.
 After doing so for some months, Jenkins advanced to second assistant camera and focus puller, then spent eight years as a cameraperson.
 While shooting a Michael Jackson music video, her director of photography recommended that she attend the American Film Institute to learn directing.
-She later made a superhero short film that played the AFI Fest.
+She later made a superhero short film that played at AFI Fest.
 There she met Brad Wyman, who later introduced her to producer Donald Kushner, leading to her directing her first feature film, Monster (2003).